Some Signs of Trauma May be Unexpected—What to Know

 You may be familiar with some of the more common symptoms of trauma.
 For instance, it’s well known that people can suffer from flashbacks after trauma or feel triggered by reminders of the event.
 But not every symptom of trauma is obvious.

 In fact, many people do not even realize that the symptoms they are struggling with indicate that they are still affected by past trauma.
 Therefore, they do not seek help when they really need it.
-Over time, the symptoms can worsen without treatment.
+Over time, the symptoms can worsen without effective treatment.

-What are some of the unexpected signs of trauma?
 Let’s explore a few symptoms that often are not recognized as trauma.

 Poor Decision Making